Early Symptoms of Hypertension: Identifying Patterns

 To recognize these potential risks early or to avoid them altogether, it is advisable to measure your blood pressure regularly, even at a young age.
 But let's be honest—how many of us actually have a blood pressure monitor at home and only use it as precaution?
 Most people don't think about their blood pressure until there's a problem.

 However, the advent of new technologies in smartwatches has opened up new possibilities for measuring blood pressure that go beyond traditional measurements.
-Devices such as the HUAWEI WATCH D give us the opportunity to monitor home blood pressure and to test whether these symptoms are associated with excessively elevated or low blood pressure values.
+Devices such as the HUAWEI WATCH D series give us the opportunity to monitor home blood pressure and to test whether these symptoms are associated with excessively elevated or low blood pressure values.
+Other emerging technologies include wearable, wrist-based blood pressure measurement devices, devices evaluating central blood pressure, and cuffless devices implementing plethysmographic or other technologies.

 As studies have shown, the blood pressure readings taken by the HUAWEI WATCH D are not only comparable to those obtained from a reference sphygmomanometer, but are also consistent and accurate when measured against the gold standard clinical sphygmomanometer [5-8].
-Moreover, thanks to its dual-use functionality, the HUAWEI WATCH D can be comfortably worn all day, facilitating long-term monitoring and enabling the detection of both asymptomatic and symptomatic high blood pressure.
+Moreover, thanks to its dual-use functionality, the HUAWEI WATCH D and its successor, the HUAWEI WATCH D2 can be comfortably worn all day, facilitating long-term monitoring and enabling the detection of both asymptomatic and symptomatic high blood pressure.

 The HUAWEI WATCH D combines the functions of an advanced smartwatch with the ability to monitor our health status, including the monitoring of blood pressure, electrocardiogram heart rate, SpO2, stress, and skin temperature.